jssteinberg/some-makeup/src/routes/style/info/fix-do-css.md

 }
 ```

-For (usually interactive) elements currently not interactive `cursor` will consistently be `not-allowed`.
+Ending with the most opinionated ruleset: all clickable elements gets `cursor: pointer`.
+The reason being how popular UI libraries, like Bootstrap, adds it for buttons and have made web users accustomed to it.
+Let’s embrace it and make it as consistent as it can be!

 ```css
 ::file-selector-button, [role="button" i], [type="button" i], [type="reset" i], [type="submit" i], button, select, summary {
 	cursor: pointer;
 }
 ```

-Ending with the most opinionated ruleset: all clickable elements gets `cursor: pointer`.
-The reason being how popular UI libraries, like Bootstrap, adds it for buttons and have made web users accustomed to it.
-Let’s embrace it and make it as consistent as it can be!

 ## Do CSS